damianulan/ZoneCleaner/README.md

 ###
 All file extensions, that this program searches for are included in front.cs, unfortunately with customProgressBar creation code.
 At that time I didn't know how to properly use UserControls.

+###
+You can have an insight on overall look on app UI design by .png files.